abbyazari/abbyazari.github.io/_pages/about.md

 ## Current Projects

-I am currently leading the research projects below:
+I am leading the following projects:
 - an evaluation of using Jupyter notebooks for teaching to develop a growth mindset based course in a course on geoscience visualization and statistics (see [Teaching](https://astro-abby.github.io/teaching/)),
 - understanding transport, loss, and energization of energetic ions around Saturn through large-scale statistics, &
 - broader lessons for methods of supervised machine learning for space physics missions, particularly for planetary science.

-I am collaborating with the following research projects:
+I am collaborating on the following projects:
-- analysis of solar wind composition using machine learning to investigate plasma dynamics using ion abundances - Project Lead: [Yeimy Rivera](https://clasp.engin.umich.edu/people/yeimy-rivera/)
+- analysis of solar wind composition using machine learning to investigate plasma dynamics using ion abundances.
+Project Lead: [Yeimy Rivera](https://clasp.engin.umich.edu/people/yeimy-rivera/)